Elewekeadanma/School_District_Analysis/README.md

 ##  Summary
 - After the changes was made, Thomas High School bacame one of the top 5 performing schools.
-- From the spending range dataframe , I could see that the more money alloted per student, the higher the math score.
+- From the spending range dataframe , I could see that the more money alloted per student, the better the math score.